Zoo of Correlation Inequalities in Holography and Beyond: Boundary dual to holographic correlations from reflected entropy

-While it is known that the additivity of the entanglement of formation can be violated~\cite{Hastings:2009ybd}, it is not clear whether it also implies a violation of additivity for canonical purification.
-Furthermore, whether there exists an extensive\footnote{By extensive, we mean that it scales as $O(\log d)$ as we increase the dimension $d$.} (large) violation exists remains an open problem~\cite{Hayden:2020vyo,Youn_2022,kalantar2025examples}.
+showing equation \eqref{eq:conj-DR}.
+While it is known that the additivity of the entanglement of formation can be violated~\cite{Hastings:2009ybd}, it is not clear whether it is also violated for canonically purified states.
+Furthermore, whether there exists an extensive\footnote{By extensive, we mean that it scales as $O(\log d)$ as we increase the dimension $d$.} (large) violation remains an open problem~\cite{Hayden:2020vyo,Youn_2022,kalantar2025examples}.

-It is also interesting to note that there was a conjecture about the relation between the reflected entropy and entanglement of purification $E_P(A:B)$, a quantity closely related to entanglement of formation.
+It is also interesting to note that there was a conjecture about the relation between the reflected entropy and entanglement of purification $E_P(A:B)$: a quantity closely related to entanglement of formation.
 Namely, it is generically true that~\cite{Terhal:2002riz}

-It has been conjectured by~\cite{Akers:2023obn} that $2E_P(A:B)\stackrel{?}{\ge} S_R(A:B)$ and later fine-tuned counterexamples are found numerically~\cite{Couch:2023pav}.
+It was conjectured by~\cite{Akers:2023obn} that $2E_P(A:B)\stackrel{?}{\ge} S_R(A:B)$ but later fine-tuned counterexamples were found numerically~\cite{Couch:2023pav}.
 For these counterexamples, our conjecture \eqref{eq:conj-DR} is automatically true due to $S_R\ge 2E_P\ge 2E_F$.
-However, for most states including two-qubit states where no counterexample is found, \eqref{eq:conj-DR} remains nontrivial.
+However, for most states, including two-qubits with no known counterexamples, \eqref{eq:conj-DR} remains nontrivial.

-Let us give an explicit, neither holographic nor random example -- a family of two-qubit states, called the Bell-diagonal states~\cite{Horodecki:2009zz}, where we can confirm the conjecture explicitly.
-The Bell-diagonal states take the form
+Let us give an explicit, neither holographic nor random example: a family of two-qubit states, called the Bell-diagonal states~\cite{Horodecki:2009zz}, where we can confirm the conjecture explicitly.
+These Bell-diagonal take the form